logo

 tools for updating openbsd (-stable)

-Use syspatch(8) to update your kernel and userland, available for the last 2 release.
+Use syspatch(8) to update your kernel and userland, available for the 2 last releases.

 And pkg_add -u to update packages.